-View the Parent/Child relationship in an assembly for a sketch and a feature from a component.
+View the Parent/Child relationship in an assembly for a feature and a sketch from a component.

-- 1. Open the AirCylinder Linkage assembly from the SolidWorks 2012\Solutions folder. - 2.
+- 1. Open the AirCylinder Linkage assembly from the SolidWorks 2013\Solutions folder. - 2.
 Expand RodClevis<1> from the AirCylinder Linkage assembly FeatureManager. - 3.
-Expand Base-Extrude from the FeatureManager design tree.
-Right-click Sketch2. - 4.
+Right-click Base-Extrude. - 4.
 Click Parent/Child.
 The Parent/Child Relationships dialog box is displayed.
 View the Sketch2 relationships. - 5.
 Click Close from the Parent/Child Relationships dialog box.